 The Friends of the Semel Institute Scholar Program

-The Friends Scholar Program awards grants to early career investigators doing ground breaking research to better understand the mind and brain and to develop new and innovative treatments for mental, developmental, and neurological disorders.
+The Friends of the Semel Institute award Research Scholar Grants to early career scientists doing ground-breaking research to better understand the mind and brain and to develop new and innovative treatments for mental, developmental, and neurological disorders.
 The scholars who receive these competitive grants represent not only the future of the Semel Institute, but more importantly, the future of the advancement of treatments for complex illnesses of the mind and brain.
-Each year, The Friends, along with senior Semel Institute faculty members, select the most promising research proposals submitted by outstanding postdoctoral fellows or junior faculty members .
+Each year, senior Semel Institute faculty members and The Friends, select the most promising research proposals submitted by outstanding postdoctoral fellows.
 To date, The Friends has awarded 24 Scholarships in areas such as Eating Disorders, ADHD, OCD, Addiction, Adolescent Anxiety, Concussions/Traumatic Brain Injures, and Depression in Alzheimer's care-givers.

 Chloe Boyle, Ph.D.